Selvol™ Polyvinyl Alcohol Product Information

 Note*

-Please refer to your material safety data sheets (MSDS) for information on the safe use and handling of Selvol PVOH, including toxicity, fire and explosion hazards, and environmental effects.
+Please refer to your material safety data sheets (MSDS) for information on the safe use and handling of Selvol polyvinyl alcohol, including toxicity, fire and explosion hazards, and environmental effects.
 You can access an MSDS online.

 SEKISUI Specialty Chemicals has an intimate human contact (IHC) policy in effect.
 This IHC policy restricts the use of Selvol PVOH in applications involving ingestion or contact with human mucous membranes.